Edgar-Donk/edgar-donk.github.io/README.md

 This works.
 The conclusion is that one may have to test the configure and layout options with a small script such as 06orange_widget_test.py adapted to suit your needs.

+## 07 Blue Sky Thinking

+We may decide to adapt one of the existing ttktheme themes, using constructs copied from other themes as demonstrated previously - that is not what I mean by "Blue Sky Thinking", I mean something a little more unconventional.

+The first example is probably best run as a standalone style for frame.
+The idea is copied from a blog that demonstrated how to use canvas to contain the background image and some other widgets together with a matplotlib interface.
+This works but the geometry management is limited to the canvas system.
+If we use frame as our parent widget all the normal geometry managers - grid, pack and place - can be used.
+The only minor problem is that it works best with a full view of the background image.
+Use the example 07frame_background_image.py to see what I mean, use a jpg image of your choice as backdrop, typically a panaoramic view.
+We are using jpg as the image type so that it can be downloaded from many digital cameras and is usually half the size of a png or gif of equivalent size.